-Benefits Description You pay After the calendar year deductible Allergy care (cont.)
-Consumer Option Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Allergy injections (not including allergy serum) PPO: \$15 copayment per visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges Any services or supplies considered by the National Institute of Health and the National Institute of Allergy and Infectious Disease to be not effective to diagnose allergies and/or not effective in preventing an allergy reaction Treatment therapies Consumer Option • Chemotherapy and radiation therapy for treatment of cancer Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/tissue transplants , Section 5(b).
-PPO: \$15 copayment per visit for services provided in a physician's office or clinic; \$25 copayment per outpatient hospital visit Hyperbaric oxygen therapy Non-PPO: 40% of the Plan's allowance and any difference between our Treatment room allowance and the billed amount Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
+Benefits Description You pay After the calendar year deductible Treatment therapies Consumer Option • Chemotherapy and radiation therapy for treatment of cancer Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/tissue transplants , Section 5(b).
+PPO: \$15 copayment per visit for services provided in a physician's office or clinic; \$25 copayment per outpatient hospital visit Hyperbaric oxygen therapy Non-PPO: 40% of the Plan's allowance Treatment room and any difference between our allowance and the billed amount Observation room Note: These therapies (excluding the related office visits) are covered under this benefit when billed by the outpatient department of a hospital, clinic or a physician's office.
 Pharmacy charges for chemotherapy drugs (including prescription drugs to treat the side effects of chemotherapy) are covered under Prescription drug benefits , Section 5(f).
-Dialysis - hemodialysis and peritoneal dialysis PPO: \$15 copayment per office, clinic or Intravenous (IV)/infusion therapy home visit; \$25 copayment per outpatient hospital visit Respiratory therapy Inhalation therapy Non-PPO: 40% of the Plan's allowance and any difference between our Growth hormone therapy allowance and the billed amount Note: Call us at 1-800-694-9901 for details about coverage and information about IV/infusion therapy, respiratory therapy and inhalation therapy PPO providers.
+Dialysis - hemodialysis and peritoneal dialysis PPO: \$15 copayment per office, clinic or Intravenous (IV)/infusion therapy home visit; \$25 copayment per outpatient hospital visit Respiratory therapy - Inhalation therapy Growth hormone therapy Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Call us at 1-800-694-9901 for details about coverage and information about IV/infusion therapy, respiratory therapy and inhalation therapy PPO providers.
 Note: These therapies (excluding the related office visits) are covered under this benefit when performed on an outpatient basis.
-Pharmacy charges for related drugs and medicines, including growth hormones, are covered under Prescription drug benefits , Section 5(f).
-Rabies shots and related services PPO: \$15 copayment per office visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges
+Note: Pharmacy charges for related drugs and medicines, including growth hormones, are covered under Prescription drug benefits , Section 5(f).
+Some drugs, including growth hormones, require preauthorization; see Specialty drugs , Section 5(f).
+Rabies shots and related services PPO: \$15 copayment per office visit Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges • Chelation therapy and related services, except as part of a preauthorized treatment plan that we have approved • Chemotherapy supported by a bone marrow transplant or with stem cell support for any diagnosis not listed as covered under Section 5(b) • Topical hyperbaric oxygen therapy